mojira/arisa-kt/docs/Modules.md

 - Any of those versions is a future version.
 - The project of this ticket has a released version.
 - Adds the latest released version to `Affected Versions` and removes all the future versions.
-If the future version was the only version the ticket has, resolves the ticket as `Awaiting Response`.
+If the future version was the only version the ticket has, resolves the ticket as `Invalid`.

 ## HideImpostors
 | Entry | Value                                                                            |